kissikelvin/Module-4/README.md

 The Sharpe Ratios plot indicates that BERSHIRE HATHAWAY INC provides the best risk-return profile, while PAULSON & CO INC presents the least favorable risk-return characteristics.

+---

+## Conclusion

+After completing the quantitative analysis of various portfolios, I recommend including the S&P 500 and BERSHIRE HATHAWAY INC in our firm's fund offerings.